Russia's Sistema ups capital at India telecoms unit

-MOSCOW, March 30 Russian conglomerate Sistema said on Friday that its Indian affiliate Shyam TeleServices unit has won shareholder approval to increase its authorised capital to 120 billion rupees ($2.4 billion) from 60 billion rupees by issuing non-convertible redeemable preference shares.
+MOSCOW Russian conglomerate Sistema (SSAq.L) said on Friday that its Indian affiliate Shyam TeleServices unit has won shareholder approval to increase its authorised capital to 120 billion rupees from 60 billion rupees by issuing non-convertible redeemable preference shares.

 Sistema owns 56.68 percent of the mobile phone carrier, which is ranked ninth in India's 15-player mobile phone market.
 India's Shyam Group and the Russian government are the other key shareholders.